Collinsville man handed 28-year prison term tells victim's family he's 'deeply sorry' for 2020 killing

 People are also reading…

 The officer, after receiving permission from Henderson's hard-of-hearing grandmother, found Henderson stabbed to death in his room.
-Cobbler had fled from the scene, but police learned several hours later he had reportedly confessed to his family that he had killed Henderson, who had been allowing him to stay at the home.
+Cobbler had fled, but police learned several hours later that he reportedly had confessed to his family that he had killed Henderson, who had been allowing him to stay at the house.

 Originally charged with first-degree murder, Cobbler was convicted of first-degree manslaughter in an April jury trial.